wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 ### Review the Instructions

 1. Open the **src/workshop/instructions/instructions_bing_grounding.txt** file.
 This file replaces the instructions used in the previous lab.

-2. Review the updated instructions.

-    In the **Tools** section, there is a new "Competitive Insights for Products and Categories" definition that instructs the agent to use Bing Search to:
+2. The **Tools** section now includes a “Competitive Insights for Products and Categories” capability, enabling the agent to:

-    - Gather competitive product names, company names, and prices
+    - Use Bing Search to gather competitor product names, company names, and prices.
-    - Never answer questions that are not related to outdoors camping and sports gear
+    - Restrict responses to topics related to outdoor camping and sports gear.
-    - Make sure the search results are concise and directly relevant to the query
+    - Ensure search results are concise and directly relevant to the query.

-    This ensures that queries remain relevant to Contoso and maintain a focus on contextually appropriate searches.

 ### Run the Agent App